Toddlers between two and three should eat one daily cup of vegetables, while kids between four and eight should eat 1.5.

 If that doesn’t seem to work either, give cauliflower a try.

-Only this way can you find out what your little one enjoys and what you should be buying often.
+Only this way can you find out what your little one enjoys and what you should often be buying.

-Plus, changing up the vegetables you buy will show them how big of a variety there is, which is an important lesson for good health.
+Plus, changing up the vegetables you buy will show them how big of a variety there is, which is an essential lesson for good health.

 How to Get Kids to Eat Vegetables: Don’t Give Up!